 There are tests that doctors can perform before a baby's birth to screen for or diagnose Down syndrome.
 These tests are called prenatal tests.
 Screening tests estimate the risk of the fetus having the Down syndrome, while diagnostic tests indicate whether or not the fetus actually has Down syndrome.
 These screening tests are usually offered between 10 and 20 weeks into the pregnancy.

-For diagnostic tests, there are two methods currently available: amniocentesis and chorionic villus sampling (CVS).
+For diagnostic tests, there are several methods: amniocentesis, chorionic villus sampling (CVS), and percutaneous umbilical blood sampling (PUBS).
 These procedures are about 98% to 99% accurate in detecting Down syndrome, though each carries a small risk of miscarriage.
 This is because samples are taken from the amniotic fluid or the developing placenta.
 An amniocentesis is usually performed between Week 15 and Week 22 of the pregnancy.
 CVS is performed between Week 9 and Week 14.
 The results of these tests are available within 2 to 3 weeks.
+Percutaneous umbilical blood sampling is done by taking a blood sample from the umbilical cord, but it can't be done until late in pregnancy, between the 18th and 22nd week.

 Before undergoing any of these diagnostic tests, women and their partner should seek genetic counselling to discuss the risks and benefits of these procedures.